MikeLockz/budget-flowr/memory-bank/progress.md

 - Implementation of core features including transaction management, capital asset tracking, and sinking funds.
 - Development of dual-view accounting engine and reporting tools.
 - UI/UX design and refinement for responsive and accessible interfaces.
-- Offline-first data persistence and synchronization mechanisms.
+- Local-first data persistence and synchronization mechanisms.
 - Testing, optimization, and launch preparations.

 ## Current Status